 • Shannon can assist you with the following: instructional management and course scheduling

-• Melissa can assist you with the following: evaluations, textbook orders and desk copies, coordinating course field trip travel, room reservations for graduate student TA office hours, review sessions and software requests.
+• The Academic Resource Specialist can assist you with the following: evaluations, textbook orders and desk copies, coordinating course field trip travel, room reservations for graduate student TA office hours, review sessions and software requests.

 Instructional Support Staff are located in Science & Engineering 1 first floor: